SK-EID/public-monitoring/README.md

 >This is due to changes in our web servers and hosting.

->After 01.06.2019 both of these addresses will be depricated and no longer in use.
+>After 01.06.2019 both of these addresses will be deprecated and no longer in use.
 >The new permanent location will be http://status.sk.ee/v1/.

 ---